CLEAN. UNCLUTTERED. MODERN.

 Let your architecture and interior design do the talking as opposed to utilizing cluttered decor and knick knacks.
-Consider a bold feature wall made of repurposed wood or an eye-catching biophilic ceiling to break up clean, white walls.
-Bonus: there’s no struggling to hang a picture frame straight or to patch holes in the wall after your sixth attempt.
+Consider a bold feature wall made of repurposed wood or an eye-catching biophilic ceiling to break up clean, white walls in a home or office environment.

 Photo Credit: Jill Neubauer Architects

 Minimalists gravitate toward neutral color palettes like whites and grays for a reason.
 These color schemes are timeless, airy, and—you guessed it—they keep it minimal.
 Centennial Woods’ Laramie finish is a perfect minimalist design choice because of its coloring–which can only come from reclaimed wood.

 As we said before, minimalism isn’t necessarily all about “going without”.
 We could never go without our mountain shelves!
 Hold tight to your favorite decor pieces and style them with intention (just not all 236 of them).